perone/Pyevolve/docs/source/intro.rst

 Introduction
 ============================================================

-This is the documentation of the Pyevolve release |release|.
-Since the version 0.5, Pyevolve has changed in many aspects, many new features was added and **many** bugs was fixed, this documentation describes those changes, the new API and new features.
+This is the documentation for Pyevolve release |release|.
+Since version 0.5, Pyevolve has changed in many aspects - many new features were added and **many** bugs were fixed.
+This documentation describes those changes, the new API and new features.

-Pyevolve was developed to be a *complete genetic algorithm framework written in pure python*, the main objectives of Pyevolve is:
+Pyevolve was developed to be a *complete genetic algorithm framework written in pure python*.
+The main objectives of Pyevolve are:

-* **written in pure python**, to maximize the cross-platform issue;
+* **written in pure python**, to maximize the cross-platform aspect;
-* **easy to use API**, the API must be easy for end-user;
+* **easy to use API**, the API must be simple to use to the end-user;
-* **see the evolution**, the user can and must see and *interact* with the evolution statistics, *graphs* and etc;
+* **see the evolution**, the user must be able to see and *interact* with the evolution statistics, *graphs* and etc;
-* **extensible**, the API must be extensible, the user can create new representations, genetic operators like crossover, mutation and etc;
+* **extensible**, the API must be extensible, the user must be able to create new representations, genetic operators like crossover, mutation and etc;
 * **fast**, the design must be optimized for performance;
-* **common features**, the framework must implement the most common features: selectors like roulette wheel, tournament, ranking, uniform.
+* **common features**, the framework must implement the most common features of GA: selectors like roulette wheel, tournament, ranking, uniform.
 Scaling schemes like linear scaling, etc;
-* **default parameters**, we must have default operators, settings, etc in all options;
+* **default parameters**, There must be sensible defaults for all operators, settings, etc.
-* **open-source**, the source is for everyone, not for only one.
+* **open-source**, the source must be available to everyone.

 .. _requirements: